-Helping Birth – my new book on pain relief & interventions
+Helping Birth – your guide to pain relief choices and interventions

 Will learning about birth pain relief set you up for “failure”?

 Most women go into labour with little or no knowledge of what medical options really mean – I mean, do you know what is actually involved in an induction?

 And if you are planning a natural birth then why would you bother finding out about birth pain relief choices or medical interventions?

 Because you can’t plan birth

 Many women find that in labour they do want to choose birth pain relief.
 And many interventions are not so much a choice as a necessity.